2019 New Year’s Aurora Getaway

 Will be important during the night.
 If you can get a head lamp with a red light option, it will be helpful.

 In cold weather your batteries will discharge quite fast.
-It will be important to have at least one extra batteries with you, fully charged.
+It will be important to have at least two extra batteries with you.
+Using hand warmers, you can revive the batteries to get the last bit of energy out of them.

 To read more about aurora photography, check out my aurora guide ‘Fox Fires’, part 4.